pingcap/tidb-operator/docs/BenchmarkTiDB.md

 You must run a TiDB cluster in your Kubernetes environment first.
 You can follow our docs [here](https://pingcap.com/docs/v3.0/tidb-in-kubernetes/deploy/prerequisites/).

-Please note that it's recommended to prepare a dedicated node to run you benchmark tool, e.g. sysbench.
+Please note that it's recommended to prepare a dedicated node to run your benchmark tool, e.g. sysbench.

 We also require [kustomize] to customize our manifest yaml files.
 You can